MAPLE: Self-Supervised Learning-Enhanced Nonlinear Dimensionality Reduction for Visual Analysis: Results

 \textbf{Data generation.} \quad To systematically evaluate scalability, we generate synthetic variations of the MNIST handwritten digits dataset~\cite{deng2012mnist} along two axes: feature dimensionality ($D$) and data size ($N$).
 To vary dimensionality, we spatially interpolate the original $28 \times 28$ pixel images to resolutions ranging from $8 \times 8$ up to $100 \times 100$, yielding feature vectors from $D=64$ to $D=10{,}000$.
 To assess scalability with respect to sample size, we expand the dataset from the original $10{,}000$ images up to $N=100{,}000$ via oversampling.
 Each replicated sample is augmented using one of four basic transformations: Gaussian noise addition, rotation, random flips, or brightness adjustment.
 All experiments use neighborhood sizes of $k=15$ and $k=30$, a batch size of $4,096$, and a training duration of $20$ epochs.

-\textbf{Observation.} \quad The results are shown in~\cref{fig:time}.
+\textbf{Observation.} \quad The results are shown in \cref{fig:time}.
 MAPLE exhibits approximately linear runtime scaling with respect to both data size $N$ and feature dimensionality $D$, closely matching the scaling behavior of standard UMAP.
 For instance, increasing the data size from $N=50{,}000$ to $N=100{,}000$ increases runtime by approximately 2.7 times (from roughly 4 minutes to 11 minutes).
 Runtime also scales linearly with $D$.
 However, we observe increased sensitivity to neighborhood size for high-dimensional inputs.
-At $D=10{,}000$, increasing $k$ from 15 to 30 leads to a significant runtime increase (from 261 seconds to 1,925 seconds).
+Beginning at $D=2{,}500$, increasing $k$ from 15 to 30 leads to a significant runtime increase (e.g., from 261 seconds to 1,925 seconds at $D=10{,}000$).
 This behavior arises from two factors.
 First, the encoder processes entire local neighborhoods, causing the dominant computational cost to scale as $O(kND')$.
 Second, at high dimensionality, the resulting dense tensors exceed CPU cache capacity, making system memory bandwidth a limiting factor.
 While batching prevents memory overflow, the runtime bottleneck shifts to data loading and computation.
+The bottleneck can be partially mitigated by reducing the batch size, although this introduces a trade-off with training efficiency~\cite{tsai2021selfsupervised}.

 The runtime difference between MAPLE and UMAP reflects an inherent trade-off in learning-based DR methods.
 MAPLE incurs additional computational cost due to the neural network training phase, resulting in a runtime of the order of minutes rather than seconds.
 However, this cost is predictable and scales linearly with dataset size.
 In practice, MAPLE's runtime is comparable to other parametric DR methods~\cite{sainburg2021parametric}.
-Moreover, this investment yields a reusable, geometry-aware encoder.
+We advise practitioners to be mindful of feature dimensionality and neighborhood size when applying MAPLE, particularly in high-dimensional settings.
 Our results show that MAPLE can process datasets with up to $100{,}000$ samples on a standard laptop within minutes, without requiring high-performance hardware.